 Potential foster parents complete an application and interview that helps us learn more about you and your family, your interest in foster care and the types of children you would welcome in your home.
 We conduct a home study that involves at least three visits to your home.
 We also request criminal background checks, references, financial and health statements, and a home inspection.

 All of our parents must complete comprehensive initial training to help prepare them for successful foster parenting.
 We certify families using the PRIDE (Parent Resources for Information, Development and Education) curriculum developed by the Child Welfare League of America.
 This curriculum prepares families in five categories:

 Each foster family has a case manager who is available for 24/7 support.
 We also provide on-going parent training on a periodic basis.
 Additional support, such as medication management and nutrition consultations with a registered dietitian, are available through The Barry Robinson Center’s comprehensive resources.

 Many factors influence a child’s need for fostering.
-Potential foster children may come into care at any time.
+Children and teens may come into foster care at any time.
 When you foster a child will depend on a child’s needs and your ability to accept a particular child, based on age, gender and other factors.

 We work closely with all foster parents and case workers to find the most appropriate family setting for each child.
 We understand that circumstances sometimes result in a foster parent being unable to accept a child.

 Each child or teen has an individualized foster care treatment plan with established goals.
 Some children will have a goal of family reunification, and the child will remain with the foster family until reunification is possible.
 In other cases, the child may be unable to return to his or her birth parents and will remain in foster care.